Skip to main content

 DR. JACKSON GIVES PLENARY LECTURE FOR TOXICOLOGY WORKSHOP (DEC, 2023)

-In December 2023, The American College of Medical toxicology (ACMT) and the Center for Forensic Science Research and Education (CFSRE) presented a one-day on-line forensic toxicology workshop titled" Cannabis and the Expanding World of Cannabinoids."
+In December 2023, The American College of Medical toxicology (ACMT) and the Center for Forensic Science Research and Education (CFSRE) presented a one-day on-line forensic toxicology workshop titled " Cannabis and the Expanding World of Cannabinoids."
 Dr. Jackson was invited to give the introductory presentation with the title "How Did We Get Here?
-Cannabis Legalization, the Farm Bill, Cannabinoid Analogues, & Chemistry."
+Cannabis Legalization, the Farm Bill, Cannabinoid Analogues, Chemistry."
 The live workshop was attended by more than 220 attendees from around the world, and the recording is available for continuing education (CE) credit through ACMT's website.

 ACMT Intro Slide